posva/pinia-colada/docs/why.md

 - [**Vue Promised**](https://github.com/posva/vue-promised): Vue Promised is a lightweight library for handling async operations in Vue.js applications.
 It offers a `<Promised>` component and a `usePromise()` composable to manage loading, error, and success states.
 While Vue Promised is focused and minimalistic, Pinia Colada provides a comprehensive async state management solution with features like caching, deduplication, and more.
 - [**Pinia**](https://pinia.vuejs.org): If you're using Pinia for state management, Pinia Colada complements it perfectly for async operations.
 It eliminates boilerplate code and introduces advanced features such as caching, deduplication, and invalidation.
 Official integrations like [Data Loaders](https://uvr.esm.is/data-loaders/) further enhance its capabilities.
 - [**swrv**](https://github.com/Kong/swrv): swrv emphasizes a [_stale-while-revalidate_ strategy](https://datatracker.ietf.org/doc/html/rfc5861), whereas Pinia Colada focuses on a cache-based approach, offering a different set of benefits.
+That being said, you can also achieve a _stale-while-revalidate_ strategy with Pinia Colada by configuring the cache options accordingly.
 - [**TanStack (Vue) Query**](https://tanstack.com/query/latest/docs/framework/vue/overview): Pinia Colada shares similarities with TanStack Query and has adapted some of its APIs for easier migration.
 However, Pinia Colada is tailored specifically for Vue, resulting in a lighter library with better and official integrations like Data Loaders.
 If you're familiar with TanStack Query, you'll find Pinia Colada intuitive and easy to use.